angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 ---
-title: "How to integreate third party libraries and widgets into Angular"
+title: "How to integrate third party libraries and widgets into Angular"
 author: Johannes Hoppe
 mail: johannes.hoppe@haushoppe-its.de
 published: 2019-02-27